 - Lockers are available for rent at the Front Gate and in South Bay Shores.
 In addition, large lockers are available at Mathilda's Beachwear in South Bay Shores.

 - Guests may rent either manual or electric wheelchairs for use within the park.
 The manual wheelchair is $15 per day plus a $10 holding fee which you will receive at the end of your rental.
 An electric wheelchair is $50 per day plus a holding fee of $25 which you will receive at the end of your rental.

 - Familiarize yourself with the park's layout by taking a moment to look over the park map handed out at turnstiles.
 Then take a ride on the 200-foot-high Star Tower, located to your right in Carousel Plaza, for a panoramic view.

 - Arrange a meeting place should your party get separated.
-Carousel Columbia near the main entrance, and Drop Tower Scream Zone, the park's highest landmark, are good choices.
+Carousel Columbia, located near the main entrance, and Drop Tower, the park's highest landmark, are good choices.

-- Always ride the most popular rides - such as Patriot and Flight Deck - when the park first opens or in the early evening when many large groups leave the park.
+- For the shortest lines, always ride the most popular rides - such as RailBlazer and Flight Deck - when the park first opens or in the early evening when many large groups leave the park.

 Families with Children